 |Spring Semester 2020 – Dublin, Ireland||$16,495||Arrive Jan.
 27, 2020 – Depart June 6, 2020||DIS2|

 Eligibility & GPA requirement: click here

-Dublin, Ireland: National University of Ireland, Maynooth – Semester Course Offerings
+Dublin, Ireland: Maynooth University – Semester Course Offerings

 At Maynooth University, classes or courses are called “modules.”
 An undergraduate degree program is called a “course.”

-All students MUST get a total of 8 modules approved by their academic advisor, in case of changes in module availability.
+All students MUST have a total of 8 modules approved by their home institution, in case of changes in module availability.
 That way, if a module is full or cancelled, or if 2 of the modules you want to take meet at the same time, you’ll already have back-ups that you know your school will accept.
 When you pre-register for modules (this happens after you’re accepted), you will have to list a total of 8 possible modules on your registration form, in order of preference.
 Maynooth University will not process your registration unless you list a total of 8 modules.